stefan-kolb/nucleus/README.md

 {"cloudcontrol"=>Paasal::Adapters::V1::CloudControl, "cloud_foundry_v2"=>Paasal::Adapters::V1::CloudFoundryV2, "heroku"=>Paasal::Adapters::V1::Heroku, "openshift_v2"=>Paasal::Adapters::V1::OpenshiftV2}
 ```

-5) Create the adapter that you with to use, here we load the cloudControl adapter:
+5) Load your desired adapter implementation:

 ```ruby
 adapter = resolver.load('cloudcontrol', 'api.cloudcontrol.com', 'your_username', 'your_password')
 ```

 By default, the adapter will be populated with the default configuration options that are defined in the vendor's configuration for the selected endpoint_url.
-If you are using a custom installation, e.g. of *Openshift* or *Cloud Foundry*, make sure to pass the option that describe the `app_domain`.
+If you are using a custom installation, e.g. of *Openshift* or *Cloud Foundry*, make sure to pass the option that describe the `app_domain` for deployed applications.
-Otherwise the `web_url` links created by PaaSal will be malformed.
+Otherwise, the `web_url` links created by PaaSal will be malformed.

 ```ruby
 adapter = resolver.load('cloud_foundry_v2', 'api.example.org', 'your_username', 'your_password', app_domain: 'apps.example.org', check_ssl: false)